Terrafame’s Corporate Governance principles

 The Board’s responsibilities include:

-- preparing the annual operating plan, business plan and budget
+- approving the annual operating plan, business plan and budget

-- approving financial reports, financial statements and the report for the financial period
+- approving financial reports, financial statements and the annual report

 - deciding on the terms and conditions of employment and remuneration of the Chief Executive Officer and key personnel